aidand9/Unix-system-monitoring-tool/README.md

 Unix system monitoring tool that reports various information such as RAM usage, CPU usage, logged in users, and more.
 Here are the command line arguments it accepts:

 --system
-        to indicate that only the system usage should be generated
+        to indicate that only the system usage should be generated.

 --user

-        to indicate that only the users usage should be generated
+        to indicate that only the users usage should be generated.

 --sequential

-        to indicate that the information will be output sequentially without needing to "refresh" the screen (useful if you would like to redirect the output into a file)
+        to indicate that the information will be output sequentially without needing to "refresh" the screen (useful if you would like to redirect the output into a file).